Tum Mere Kya Ho

-Tum Mere Kya Ho (تم میرے کیا ہو; English: Who are you to me?) is a 2015 Pakistani romantic drama serial directed by Siraj-ul-Haque, written by Mehrunisa Mustaqeem Khan, produced by Abdullah Kadwani and Asad Qureshi under the 7th Sky Entertainment banner.
-The serial stars Sajjal Ali, Mikaal Zulfiqar, Kiran Haq and Umair Rana and was released in October 2015 on PTV Home.
+Tum Mere Kya Ho (تم میرے کیا ہو; English: Who are you to me?) is a 2015 Pakistani romantic drama serial directed by Siraj-ul-Haque, written by Mehrunisa Mustaqeem Khan, produced by Abdullah Kadwani and Asad Qureshi under the 7th Sky Entertainment banner, with Mikaal Zulfiqar as a co-producer.
+The serial stars Sajal Ali, Mikaal Zulfiqar, Kiran Haq and Umair Rana and was released in October 2015 on PTV Home.

 It was the fourth on-screen together appearance of Mikaal Zulfiqar and Kiran Haq after their appearances in Tum Meray Hi Rehna, Sangat and Maan.

 Synopsis

-When Ahmer (Mikaal Zulfiqar) loses his wife Sadia (Mehreen Raheel) in a fatal car accident, he becomes the sole caretaker of his young daughter Hira (Eshal).
-Meanwhile his employee Anwar, who is about to get his daughter Hina (Sajjal Ali) married, is unable to meet the demands of his daughter's future in-laws and is forced to cancel the wedding.
+When Ahmer (Mikaal Zulfiqar) loses his wife, Sadia (Mehreen Raheel), in a fatal car accident, he becomes the sole caretaker of his young daughter Hira (Eshal).
+Meanwhile, his employee Anwar, who is about to get his daughter Hina (Sajal Ali) married, is unable to meet the demands of his daughter's future in-laws and is forced to cancel the wedding.
 Unable to deal with the shock, Anwar suffers a fatal heart attack.
 Ahmer steps up and takes the responsibility of supporting Hina.

-At the same time, Ahmer’s old friend Maheen (Kiran Haq) leaves her husband and son, and enters Ahmer's life again.
-Unable to stand Ahmer’s affection for Hina, Maheen plots to get rid of Hina.
-When Hina also starts gets involved with her classfellow Mustaqeem, Maheen sees an opportunity to make permanent place for herself in Ahmer’s life.
+At the same time, Ahmer’s old friend Maheen (Kiran Haq) leaves her husband and son and enters his life again.
+Unable to stand his affection for Hina, Maheen plots to get rid of Hina.
+When Hina also starts getting involved with her class fellow Mustaqeem, Maheen sees an opportunity to make a permanent place for herself in Ahmer’s life.
 Ahmer is torn between Maheen's advances and his responsibility and love for Hina.

 Tum Mere Kya Ho is the story of unrequited love and the difficult choices life leaves us with.